 Are you considering going vegan but you don’t know where to start?
 I’ve added 8 beginner vegan tips to help you transition along with a few resources to plan ahead.
-Read the article below to learn them and start your vegan journey on the right foot!
+Read the article below to learn them and I hope this blog post helps you on your journey!

 What is veganism?